Improved energy estimates for a class of time-dependent perturbed Hamiltonians: Introduction

 \section{Introduction}

 We consider the physical evolution of a quantum system in a separable Hilbert space $\Hi$ generated by the time-dependent Hamiltonian operator

-where $H_0$ is the unperturbed Hamiltonian, $H_1$ is the perturbation switched on by a function $g$ with $\mathrm{supp}\,g' \subset (0,1)$ and $g(s)=0$ for $s<0$, and $\eps\in (0,\eps_*]$, $\eta>0$ are parameters\footnote{The value $\eps_*$ will be fixed by inequality~\ref{eqn:cond on eps star} in order to guarantee a uniform positive lower bound, precisely $1$, for $H(\eps,\eta, t)$ (see condition~\ref{Ch6eqn:cond on inf spect}).} regulating respectively the \emph{intensity} and the \emph{time-scale} of the perturbation.
+where $H_0$ is the unperturbed Hamiltonian, $H_1$ is the perturbation switched on by a function $g$ with $\mathrm{supp}\,g' \subset (0,1)$ and $g(s)=0$ for $s<0$, and $\eps\in (0,\eps_*]$, $\eta>0$ are parameters\footnote{The value $\eps_*$ will be fixed by inequality~\eqref{eqn:cond on eps star} in order to guarantee a uniform positive lower bound, precisely $1$, for $H(\eps,\eta, t)$ (see condition~\eqref{Ch6eqn:cond on inf spect}).} regulating respectively the \emph{intensity} and the \emph{time-scale} of the perturbation.
 The variable $t$ here stands for time and the positive parameter $\eta$ is a convenient tool to control the rate at which the system changes.
-The function $g$ regulates the turn-on time of the \emph{external} Hamiltonian $\eps H_1$, namely the perturbation is off for $t\leq0$ and is completely on for $t\geq1/\eta$.
+The function $g$ regulates the switch-on time of the \emph{external} Hamiltonian $\eps H_1$ (notice that the perturbation is completely off for $t\leq0$).